-The Governance Team is focused on facilitating, promoting, and engaging research connections to better understand and improve the formal and informal mechanisms and tools by which rural communities and regions organize themselves for economic, political and social objectives.
-The Governance Team helps to examine the implications of governance structures, processes, and policies that impact rural communities.
+The Governance Network aims to facilitate, promote and enable connections for actors engaged in rural governance.
+This Network supports activities that further understanding and improvement in the formal and informal mechanisms and tools by which rural communities and regions organize themselves for economic, environmental, political and social-cultural objectives.
+The Governance Network helps to examine the implications of governance structures, processes, and policies that impact rural communities.
+More about this network can be found here.

 Team Lead: Kathleen Kevany – firstname.lastname@example.org